publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schII/m__us_usc_t29_s764.md

                     (I) Early childhood services, including early intervention and family support.

-                    (II) Education at the elementary and secondary levels, including transition from school to postschool activities.
+                    (II) Education at the elementary and secondary levels, including transition from school to postsecondary education, competitive integrated employment, and other age-appropriate activities.

                     (III) Employment, including supported employment, and reasonable accommodations and the reduction of environmental barriers as required by the Americans with Disabilities Act of 1990 ([42 U.S.C.
 12101][/us/usc/t42/s12101] et seq.) and subchapter V of this chapter.